-The following table sets forth certain information as of December 31, 2022, concerning outstanding awards under the Company's equity compensation plans, the weighted average exercise price of the outstanding options and the number of shares available for future issuance under the plans:
+The following table sets forth certain information as of December 31, 2023, concerning outstanding awards under the Company's equity compensation plans, the weighted average exercise price of outstanding options and the number of shares available for future issuance under the plans:

-Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights(2) Weighted-average exercise price of outstanding options, warrants and rights(3) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a))(4) (a) (b) (c) Equity compensation plans approved by security holders (1) 4,917,788 \$ 6.95 2,134,977 Equity Compensation plans not approved by security holders Total 4,917,788 \$ 6.95 2,134,977
+Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights (2) Weighted-average exercise price of outstanding options, warrants and rights (3) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (4) (a) (b) (c) Equity compensation plans approved by security holders(1) 1,050,400 106.78 555,146 Equity compensation plans not approved by security holders Total 1,050,400 106.78 555,146

 (1) Represents the 2021 Omnibus Plan and the a.k.a.
 Brands Holding Corp.
 2021 Employee Stock Purchase Plan (the "ESPP").
-As of December 31, 2022, the total number of shares available for issuance under the 2021 Omnibus Plan and the ESPP were 1,058,091 shares and

-1,076,886 shares, respectively, subject to adjustments in the event of a stock split, stock dividend or other change in our capitalization.
+As of December 31, 2023, the total number of shares available for issuance under the 2021 Omnibus Plan and the ESPP were 289,713 shares and 265,433 shares, respectively, subject to adjustments in the event of a stock split, stock dividend or other change in our capitalization.
 The number of shares reserved for issuance under the 2021 Omnibus Plan automatically increases each January 1 beginning with calendar year 2022, by a number of shares equal to 1% of the outstanding number of shares of our common stock on the immediately preceding December 31, or such lesser amount of shares as determined by the Committee.
 The total number of shares reserved for issuance under the ESPP increases each January 1 beginning with calendar year 2022, by a number of shares equal to 1% of the outstanding number of shares of our common stock on the immediately preceding December 31, or such lesser number of shares as determined by the Committee.
-The shares of common stock underlying any awards that are forfeited, cancelled, held back upon exercise or settlement of an award to satisfy the exercise price or tax withholding, reacquired by us prior to vesting, satisfied without the issuance of stock, expire or are otherwise terminated, other than by exercise, under the 2021 Omnibus Plan are added back to the shares of common stock available for issuance under such plan.
+The shares of common stock underlying any awards that are forfeited, cancelled, held back upon exercise or settlement of an award to satisfy the exercise price or tax withholding, reacquired by us prior to vesting, satisfied without the issuance of stock, expire or are otherwise terminated, other than by exercise, under the 2021 Omnibus Plan are added back to the shares of common stock available for issuance under

 - (2) Reflects number of securities to be issued upon exercise of outstanding options and RSUs under the 2021 Omnibus Plan. - (3) Reflects exercise price of outstanding options.
-Does not reflect outstanding RSUs as RSUs do not have an exercise price. - (4) As of December 31, 2022, there were 1,058,091 shares available for grant under the 2021 Omnibus Plan and 1,076,886 shares available for issuance under the ESPP.
+Does not reflect outstanding RSUs as RSUs do not have an exercise price. - (4) As of December 31, 2023, the total number of shares available for issuance under the 2021 Omnibus Plan and the ESPP were 289,713 shares and 265,433 shares, respectively, subject to adjustments in the event of a stock split, stock dividend or other change in our capitalization.